ccoutant/dwarf-locations/001a-context.md

 >     If the current running program is not using a SIMD/SIMT
 >     execution model, the current lane is always 0.
 >
-> 7. Current call frame
->
->     The current call frame identifies an active invocation of a
->     subprogram in the current thread.
-It is identified by its address on
->     the call stack.
-The address is referred to as the Canonical Frame
->     Address (CFA).
-The call frame information is used to determine the
->     CFA for the call frames of the current thread’s call stack (see 6.4
->     Call Frame Information).
->
->     When debugging a running program, the current frame may be the
->     topmost frame (e.g., where a breakpoint has triggered), or may be
->     selected by a user command to focus the view on a frame further down
->     the call stack.
-The current frame provides a view of the state
->     of the running process at a particular point in time.
->
->     It is required for operations that use the contents of registers
->     (e.g., `DW_OP_reg*`) or frame-local storage (e.g., `DW_OP_fbreg`) so
->     that the debugger can retrieve values from the selected view of
->     the process state.
->
->     If there is no running process, the current call frame is not available.
->
->     The current frame, when available, must be an active call frame in
->     the current thread.
->
 > 8. Current program counter (PC)
 >
 >     The current program counter identifies the current point of
->     execution in the current call frame of the current thread.
+>     execution in the current call frame of the current thread and/or lane.
 >
->     The PC of the top call frame is the target
+>     The PC of the top (most recently activated) call frame is the
->     architecture program counter for the current thread.
-The call
+>     program counter for the current thread.
+The call frame information
->     frame information is used to obtain the value of the return
+>     is used to obtain the value of the return address register to
->     address register to determine the PC of the other
+>     determine the PC of the other call frames (see 6.4 Call Frame
->     call frames (see 6.4 Call Frame Information).
+>     Information).
 >
->     It is required for the evaluation of expression lists
+>     It is required for the evaluation of value lists and location lists
 >     to select amongst multiple program location ranges.
 >
->     If there is no running process, the current program counter is not
+>     If there is no running process, there is no current program
->     available.
+>     counter.
 When evaluating expression lists when no current pc is
 >     available, only default location descriptions are used.
 >
 > 9. Current object